markterweele/windows-itpro-docs/windows/deployment/update/includes/wufb-restart-notifications-compliance-deadlines.md

 :::image type="content" source="../media/9091858-initial-toast.png" alt-text="Screenshot of the initial toast notification displayed for a user when a restart is needed for an update but the deadline isn't reached yet.
 This notification is displayed for Windows 11, version 22H2, and earlier devices. " lightbox="../media/9091858-initial-toast.png":::

-As the deadline gets closer, notifications display in the middle of the screen about every 24 hours until the day of the deadline.
+Depending on settings both users and admins configure, notifications display in the middle of the screen as the deadline gets closer.
 - If there's still time for an automatic restart to occur after active hours, the dialog displays an option to let the device restart later along with options to restart now or to pick a time to schedule a restart.
    :::image type="content" source="../media/9091858-dialog-18-hours.png" alt-text="Screenshot of the notification displayed for a user when a restart is needed for an update and there's still time for an automatic restart to occur." lightbox="../media/9091858-dialog-18-hours.png":::
 - If there's not time for an automatic restart to occur after active hours, the dialog displays options to pick a time to schedule a restart, restart now, or remind the user later.